 In the beginning, we used to sterilize our baby bottles and breast pump equipment after every use without a second thought.
 Eventually, we begin to wonder, do we really need to sterilize the bottles after each use?

 So, how often should I sterilize baby bottles?
-You should sterilize the baby bottle before the first use, this includes bottles passed down to you by someone else.
-In countries where you cannot drink straight from the tap, I recommend that you sterilize the bottles after every use until your baby is at least 6 months to a year old.
+You must sterilize the baby bottle before the first use, this includes bottles passed down to you by someone else.
+In countries where you cannot drink straight from the tap, you must sterilize the bottles after every use until your baby is at least 6 months to a year old.

-The CDC FAQ also recommends us to sterilize after each use if our baby is younger than 3 months old [source] Still, is it really necessary to sterilize the bottles after every use?
+The CDC FAQ also recommends we sterilize after each use if our baby is younger than 3 months old [source] Still, is it really necessary to sterilize the bottles after every use?
 Doesn’t it seem excessive?
 Let’s find out.

 Why Sterilize Bottles So Often?